flooose/lunaryorn.github.io/_drafts/typographic-editing-modes.md

 ---
-title: "Emacs Examined: Typographic editing modes"
+title: "Emacs Spotlight: Typographic Editing Modes"
+tags: emacs-spotlight
+layout: series-post
 ---

 In this post I’ll introduce you to two modes that bring some typographic editing